-When it comes time to file a wrongful death claim or lawsuit, many claimants will sue the police department or the municipality where the police department is located.
+When it comes time to file a wrongful death claim or lawsuit in Philadelphia, many claimants will sue the police department or the municipality where the police department is located.
 This is because police officers, as government workers, are sometimes extended qualified immunity in wrongful death matters and other types of excessive force cases involving police officers.

 In any case, a knowledgeable police wrongful death lawyer can assist you with filing your wrongful death claim against any and all individuals or entities potentially responsible for the death of your loved one.

 Call a Police Wrongful Death Lawyer About Your Legal Issue Today